 - Striated muscles, such as those that move the skeleton (also called voluntary muscle)

-- Smooth muscles (also called involuntary muscle), such as the muscles contained in the stomach and other internal organs
+- Smooth muscles (also called involuntary muscle), such as the muscles contained in the stomach and other internal organs like the female uterus

 - Cardiac muscle, which makes up most of the heart wall (also an involuntary muscle)